anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   The serial-number corresponds with the product-serial-number contained in the X520SerialNumber field of the IDevID certificate of the pledge.

 ~~~~
-# The agent-signed-data in general JWS serialization syntax
+# The agent-signed-data in General JWS Serialization syntax
 {
   "payload": "BASE64URL(ietf-voucher-request-prm:agent-signed-data)",
   "signatures": [